LillyMcBride2/learning-journal/learningMarkdown.md

 **This text will be bold.**

-_This text will also be bold._
 ---

-To make text italic you can use a single star at the biginning and end of a block of text.
+To make text italic you can use a single star at the beginning and end of a block of text.
 ---

 *This text will be italisized.*
+---

+To make text both bold and italisized you can use an underscore at the beginning and end of a block of text.

+_This text will also be italisized._
 ---

 To create an erasure you can use two tilde characters at the beginning and end of a block of text.